-The District reserves the right to extend or renew a contract that was previously awarded under the process governed by this policy and law, provided the extension or renewal meet the following criteria.
+Except when prohibited by law13, the District reserves the right to extend or renew a contract that was previously awarded under the process governed by this policy and law, provided the extension or renewal meet the following criteria.

-- 1. The equipment and services provided under the extended or renewed contract meets or exceeds the specifications of the original bid. - The extended or renewed contract agreement complies with the state of Arkansas's documentation requirements. - 3.
+- 1. The equipment and services provided under the extended or renewed contract meets or exceeds the specifications of the original bid. - 2.
+The extended or renewed contract agreement complies with the state of Arkansas's documentation requirements. - 3.
 The cost of the extended or renewed contract is the same or less than the original contract. - 4.
 The extension or renewal is approved by the local school board.